alshival/gpt4-Discord-Bot/README.md

     <img src="https://github.com/alshival/gpt4-Discord-Bot/blob/main/app/meta/Screenshot%202023-08-22%2011.25.52%20AM.png?raw=True">
 </center>

 Note: You can ask to save in `my user directory` instead of specifying a path.
 When a user calls Fefe, DATALL-E, or the fefe interpreter, a user directory is created.
 Any files that are placed in that directory are sent back to the user.
-You can ask Fefe Interpreter to `export the iris dataset as a .pkl into my user directory`, for example.
+You can ask Fefe Interpreter to `/interpreter export the iris dataset as a .pkl into my user directory`, for example.

 Please note that this bot creates a back door to the hardware you are running the bot on, since it depends on the `exec` function.
 You can spit the output of `.bashrc`, revealing security keys, simply by creating a prompt.
 Essentially, the Ai can access all files in a sandbox.
 This is why Discord Interpreter is aimed for small study groups and small teams.
 It works very well in a virtual environment or on a dedicated raspberry pi. ⚠️🔒🔐